 The good news is that you can take steps to control your own biology and optimize your body’s natural functions.
-As all of the processes within our bodies and the factors that influence them are connected, regulating what goes on around you and what goes into your body, also called biohacking, is a great way to become the most energized, productive, and healthy version of yourself.
+As all of the processes within your body and the factors that influence them are connected, regulating what goes on around you and what goes into your body, also called biohacking, is a great way to become the most energized, productive, and healthy version of yourself.

 Biohacking for Weight Loss